 Using head movement exercises, such as the Epley maneuver or Brandt-Daroff exercises, can treat BPPV.
 These exercises reset the inner ear organ of balance.
 New technologies are also underway to reset the balance organ, including those that involve virtual reality glasses and a mobile phone app.
 Forget about medications if you have BPPV as it has been proven that they are ineffective for the condition.

-Another treatment being considered is noninvasive brain stimulation involving putting an electric coil over the head (near the parietal lobe) to attempt to alter the electrical activity in this region in hopes of relieving vertigo symptoms.
+Another relief care being considered is noninvasive brain stimulation involving putting an electric coil over the head (near the parietal lobe) to attempt to alter the electrical activity in this region in hopes of relieving vertigo symptoms.

 Can Upper Cervical Chiropractic Treat Vertigo?

 When it comes to pinpointing the root cause of vertigo, an often overlooked factor is the health of the spine.
 Vertigo can be caused by a misalignment in the bones of the upper cervical spine.
 The C1 and C2 vertebrae, the uppermost bones in this region, protect the brainstem.
 However, they are more prone to misalignment compared to other bones due to their shape, location, and mobility.
 If they misalign, they can put the brainstem under pressure and cause it to relay unreliable signals to the brain about the body’s location in its environment.
 This results in vertigo symptoms.